alexware/design-patterns-swift/README.md

 Each pattern is overviewed in a separate Markdown file which contains description, structure, UML, advantages/disadvantages etc. Click on a pattern name to see the more!

 👮🏼 Behavioural </br>
+> Identify common communication patterns between objects and realize these patterns.
+By doing so, these patterns increase flexibility in carrying out this communication.

 [Chain of Responsibility]() </br>
 [Strategy]() </br>
 [Command]() </br>